Making Character Greater Again

 “40% of your time is already selling” (24 minutes of every hour)

-“Don’t confuse the success of the activity with the contribution to the business.”
+“Don’t confuse the success of the activity with the contribution to the business.” – Dude at a conference I attended.

 “Sell low and close high” – Jerry Lynn